 The FEG Recovery Program is administered by the Department of Employment and Workplace Relations (the department) with the purpose of funding actions that will recover amounts advanced under FEG.

-From 1 July 2024, the FEG Recovery Program was recalibrated to fund actions which also aim to recover unpaid superannuation entitlements owed by insolvent estates (employers in liquidation or bankruptcy).
+As of 1 July 2024, the FEG Recovery Program is being recalibrated to also actively pursue unpaid superannuation guarantee charge (SGC) amounts owed by employers who have entered liquidation or bankruptcy where certain criteria are met (including where a FEG advance had been made to former employees).